For reprint permissions please email us the name of the requested post/article along with the publication name.

 Mr. and Mrs. McLeod from the upstairs Isabella street duplex state they didn’t see or hear anything unusual.

-Several neighbors report having seen the man, but say it was difficult to determine his height because he was bent over carrying something.
+Several neighbors report having seen the man, but say they found it difficult to judge his height because he’d walked bent over while carrying something.

 More than 25 neighbors go out searching in the vacant fields and houses in the vicinity.
 Mr. Davis, extremely distraught over his daughter’s disappearance, jumps into his car and begins to search the area on his own, but the surrounding roads are still muddy from the rains and he drives his car into a ditch and gets stuck.
 Friends come to his rescue to help him pull it out.